 (7) The gate was walled up after king Stefan Batory visited the city.
 Jan Zamoyski promised to him that no one else will enter Zamosc through it.
 Of course, he kept his promise.

 (9) The monument was built in memory of the founder of Zamosc.
 It is very impressive.
 Zamoyski is riding his horse and holding his hand up, as a sign of strength, power, and glory.

 (10) The palace was the place where Zamoyski family was living throughout the ages.
 Right now it is the seat of a court.

-Even though it is not open to the public, it is worth to visit the neighboring Prochownia and Arsenal, as it’s one of the best things to do in Zamosc.
+Even though it is not open to the public, it is worth visiting the neighboring Prochownia and Arsenal, as it’s one of the best things to do in Zamosc.
 Both museums are interactive and very informative, especially for those of you who are into weapons and the army.

 (11) One of the most beautiful churches in Zamosc.
-It is worth to climb up on the top of the Cathedral Tower to see the breathtaking, panoramic view of the city from the above.
+It is worth climbing up to the top of the Cathedral Tower to see the breathtaking, panoramic view of the city from above.

 The admission is 3 zloty per person.
 Visiting the church is free of charge.